 Cateline, I have looked everywhere for you!
 A voice chimed, this time clearer than before.
 More familiar, too.
 Turning to look over her shoulder, she caught a glimpse of a figure on the edge of the cliff.
 The wind picked up and her vision blurred just as she tried to make out who the figure was.

 A mother would search until the end of time for her daughter, it said.

 Cateline gulped, taking a few steps closer to it out of curiosity.
 It was a strange thing, but she did not feel like she was the one in control.
-She felt controlled, and although she wanted to turn and run back into the forest and let the fog consume her, she didn’t.
-She kept stepping towards this mysterious figure.
+She felt controlled, and although she wanted to turn and run back into the forest and let the fog consume her, she didn't.
+She kept on towards this mysterious figure.

 Mother dearest is here, take my hand, and fall to your fate.

 "P-please." she whimpered to the source.
 "I want to go home!"

 Cateline could not believe her eyes.
 Just a few feet away was her mother, with her long black hair curled at the ends and eyes as chaotic as the ocean.
 Seas of blues and greens circled her pupils, her stare growing kinder as Cateline approached.

 Accepting the hand her mother offered, Cateline's mouth parted when she was met with air.
 The figure was as real as anything else around her, she had to be.
 Her mother was the last stretch of sanity she had left after the pain and torment she just went through.
 Stepping closer, Cateline peered over the edge of the cliff and saw a ghastly drop.
 At the end of it was a pool that fed into a larger body of water.

 As the inhibitor rises and the eternal flame is quenched, her mother's voice returned, our lands shall be freed, and only then will the Princess be set to flee.